-At December 31, 2020, 100% of the aggregate outstanding balance of Home Mission Council's loans was secured by first mortgages.
+At December 31, 2022, 100% of the aggregate outstanding balance of Home Mission Council's loans was secured by first mortgages.
 In all cases where mortgages are required, the prospective borrower will be required to submit a satisfactory appraisal demonstrating unencumbered equity in the property in at least the amount of the mortgage.
-Furthermore, with the exception of the three Scotland Campus mortgages and the Logos Christian Fellowship mortgage (which is guaranteed by the Allegheny

-Region Church of God), The Eastern Regional Conference has guaranteed payment of each of the loans made by Home Mission Council as of the date of this Offering Circular, however, The Eastern Regional Conference is not obligated to provide guarantees with respect to future loans.
+Furthermore, with the exception of the Logos Christian Fellowship mortgage (which is guaranteed by the Allegheny Region Church of God), The Eastern Regional Conference has guaranteed payment of each of the loans made by Home Mission Council as of the date of this Offering Circular, however, The Eastern Regional Conference is not obligated to provide guarantees with respect to future loans.